Dear prospective applicant:

 eight months of the end of the program.

-- nuclear and high energy physics, and
+- high energy and nuclear physics,

 In addition to working on their individual research projects, participants